 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Abraham’s Bay experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in Abraham’s Bay experiences significant seasonal variation over the course of the year.

 The predominant average hourly wind direction in Abraham’s Bay is from the east throughout the year.

 Abraham’s Bay is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.